 No significant changes are expected in agricultural and food regulations and standards for the upcoming year.
+Once BiH becomes a WTO member, U.S. goods and services are expected to enjoy more favorable access to BiH market.

 Section I. Food Laws